flajann2/jeweler/README.markdown

  * `test/` containing a (failing) shoulda test suite [shoulda](http://github.com/thoughtbot/shoulda)

-### More `jeweler` options
+### More `juwelier` options

-The `jeweler` command supports a lot of options.
+The `juwelier` command supports a lot of options.
 Mostly, they are for generating baked in support for this test framework, or that.

-Check out `jeweler --help` for the most up to date options.
+Check out `juwelier --help` for the most up to date options.

 ## Hello, rake tasks